STEEP: STEM Entrepreneurial Excellence Program

 STEEP Detroit also supports traditional science and tech companies of all sectors including but not limited to medical and wellness companies, hair and body care, niche science and tech service and product supplies, energy, construction, and manufacturing.
 We define "science and tech" broadly inclusive of but not limited to biology, chemistry, agriculture, medical, and computer, robotic, data science, and advanced manufacturing technology.
 Additionally, we are also seeking "deep tech" companies that have/are in process of commercializing new technologies and scientific discoveries, unorthodox high-tech solutions, and innovative re-imagining of current technologies.

 - What is the time commitment?
 What time are the classes and sessions?

 STEEP Detroit is designed with deliberate considerations of the fullness of schedule of modern women.
 Generally, most sessions will be early evening, with the potential for occasional weekend sessions.
 Participants are expected to attend regular weekly sessions and occasional monthly 'highlights' event.
 Weekly sessions focus on tools and topics to position your business for things such as sustainable growth and capital investment.
 Monthly networking and highlights events provide exposure to successful business owners, access to networks of individuals and organizations that can support your business, and provide additional space for "real talk" on topics particular to Black/African-American women entrepreneurs.
-In total, this is an approximately 25 hr/month commitment.
-In early 2021 (late January/early February), STEEP Detroit will host a kick-off for all participants.
-(Date to be determined.)
-In early fall of 2021, STEEP Detroit will host a boot camp for all participants.
-The boot camp will be over 2 days.
-(Date to be determined.)
+In total, this is an approximately 25 hours per month commitment.
+STEEP Detroit will host a virtual kick-off event to begin each cohort.
+The kick-off for cohort #1 took place in January 2021, and the kick-off for cohort #2 will be in June 2021.
+STEEP Detroit will host a boot camp for participants near the end each cohort.
+The boot camp programming will be held over 2 days.

 - Must I attend all classes?